 There is something extremely satisfying about growing your own food.
 Knowing that you planted a tiny seed and with the help of the sun’s energy, you nurtured it into something that can feed your family, can be very rewarding.
-Consuming fresh fruits and vegetables from your garden is not only good for you, it does a world of good for the planet, and saves you money.
-With the increasing shift toward sustainable living, and the coronavirus pandemic keeping most of us at home these days, there has never been a better time to try your hand at starting a garden.
+Consuming fresh fruits and vegetables from your garden is not only good for you, it does a world of good for the planet and saves you money.
+With the increasing shift toward sustainable living, there has never been a better time to try your hand at starting a home garden.

 Health Benefits of a Garden